alvinwan/neural-backed-decision-trees/README.md

 Note `torchvision.models.resnet18` only supports 224x224 input.
 However, `nbdt.models.resnet.ResNet18` supports variable size inputs.
 See [Models](#models) for instructions on using your favorite image classification neural network.

-Examples:

 **Example in ~30 lines**: See [`nbdt/bin/nbdt`](https://github.com/alvinwan/neural-backed-decision-trees/blob/master/nbdt/bin/nbdt), which loads the pretrained model, loads an image, and runs inference on the image in ~30 lines.
 This file is the executable `nbdt` in the previous section.
+Try this in a [Google Colab Notebook](https://colab.research.google.com/github/alvinwan/neural-backed-decision-trees/blob/master/examples/load_pretrained_nbdts.ipynb).

 # Convert Neural Networks to Decision Trees